If you’re craving chocolate during pregnancy you are certainly not alone.

 According to research, eating chocolate can reduce stress in not only highly stressed people, but also those with normal stress levels too.

-As you may also be aware, many experts claim that dark chocolate has the ability to boost our mood, because when eaten it can stimulate our bodies to produce endorphins.
+As you may also be aware, many experts claim that the dark variety has the ability to boost our mood, because when eaten it can stimulate our bodies to produce endorphins.

 Highly Comforting